2025-ilaria/project-/methodology.md

 ## 2️⃣ And RDF Triples: what are they?

-**RDF triples** are the fundamental building blocks of the Resource Description Framework (RDF), a standard model for representing structured data on the Semantic Web.
+**RDF triples** are the fundamental building blocks of the Resource Description Framework (RDF), a standard model for representing structured data on the <a href= "https://en.wikipedia.org/wiki/Semantic_Web">Semantic Web</a>.
 Each triple expresses a single fact or statement about a resource and is composed of three parts:

--**Subject** – the resource being described, usually represented as a IRI.
+-**Subject** – the resource being described, usually represented as a <a href="https://it.wikipedia.org/wiki/Internationalized_Resource_Identifier">IRI</a>.

 -**Predicate** – the property or type of relationship connecting the subject to the object (in our case case from the ArCo ontology)